rgpass/sight-words-bingo/README.md

 ## TODOs

+- Make the /host have alphabetical order
+- When printing, put in alphabetical order
 - Make the board centered in the screen
-- When printing, put in alphabetical order
 - Maybe: have the printing be on the screen, with a toggle to show/hide

 ## Getting Started Locally